Development

 We expect that as more data are collected, we will see that the traditional metrics of dial, intent and quality will emerge as having their own significant value as predictors, when at least 8 minute samples are tested, that are more actual stories and less sizzle reel of top moments.
 We predict that .80 Adjusted R Squared will be achieved on samples of over 100 series once this combination of traditional with ScreenSavants metrics is fully implemented.

-The next analysis combined the sample sizes of all series for which DriverTags, Historic Factors, and published currency ratings were available, for a reappraisal with more stable sample, but now lacking the dial, intent, and respondent perceived quality metrics.
+The next analysis combined the sample sizes of all series for which Value Signals, Historic Factors, and published currency ratings were available, for a reappraisal with more stable sample, but now lacking the dial, intent, and respondent perceived quality metrics.

 initial discoveries graph 2